ArduPilot/ardupilot_wiki/common/source/docs/common-camera-control-and-auto-missions-in-mission-planner.rst

    |surveyexample|

--  *Mission Planner* will then display a configuration screen where you can define the camera make/model and other parameters including teh overlap you want between pictures, lens size, etc.
+-  *Mission Planner* will then display a configuration screen where you can define the camera make/model and other parameters including the overlap you want between pictures, lens size, etc.
    ``DO_SET_CAM_TRIGG_DIST`` is automatically calculated based on this information!